Covid-19 - who is really to blame,

 key point that was almost ignored by mainstream media in the early days (February and

-March 2020) is that the whole coronavirus pandemic was PREDICTED and need never have
+March 2020) is that the whole coronavirus pandemic was predicted and probably need never

-occurred had politicians listened to the scientists who (following SARS and MERS) foresaw
+have occurred had politicians listened to scientists who (following SARS and MERS) foresaw

 that the next animal - human virus transmission would occur as a consequence of the

 extensive abuse of wildlife that occurs world-wide but especially in Asia.

 A useful summary is an article in the UK Guardian newspaper of 29 April 2020 - at a time when lock-down was still in place but being weakened by people having decided (variously) to go back to work or to undertake more extensive shopping or leisure activities.